avandsoft/.github/profile/ReadME.md

 # Avandsoft

-AvndSoft is a software company that includes several projects in the field of **decision-making**.
+AvandSoft is a software company that includes several projects in the field of **decision-making**.
 Avandsoft is building a **research-driven AI ecosystem** for decision-making.
 Its general technical direction is:

 1. Artificial intelligence and machine learning
 2. Automated decision support